Advisor: G. Hornberger

 Worland, S.C.
 (2015).
 Water Conservation in American Cities.
 USGS National Center, Reston, VA

 Worland, S.C., R. Bennartz, J. Murphy, T. Merrick, M.W.
 Bradley, G.M.
-Hornberger (2014-forthcoming).
+Hornberger (2014).
 Vegetation Response and Streamflow Anomalies: Exploring the Modulating Effect of Watershed Storage as Estimated by a Regionalized Baseflow Index.
 American Geophysical Union, Fall Meeting

 Worland, S.C.
 (Nov 2014).
 Water Conservation in American Cities.
 Water Resources Technical Advisory Committee, TN Department of Conservation, invited speaker.